NathanielInman/AdventuresUnlimited/monk.md

 - Awareness 4
   - reduces chance of being a successful dirtkick target by 20% if chi level > 0
   - reduces blind damage penalties by 8%
-- Awareness 5
-  - reduces chance of being a successful dirtkick target by 25% if chi level > 0
-  - reduces blind damage penalties by 10%

 **Combat**
 - Combat 1
   - 90% chance for extra attack if player level 6 or above